How to Repay Student Loans the Smart Way

 Refinancing your loans could save you money1 - and help you pay off loans faster.
 When you first applied for your loans, you likely locked in at a set interest rate.
 The goal of refinancing is to combine several of your current loans into one new loan with a lower required payment and interest rate.
 You don’t want to refinance loans if you can’t find a better deal.
 But if you can, consider continuing to pay the same amount you were required to prior to refinancing.
-If you’re not sure whether refinancing is right for you, try our student loan assessment tool.1

 4. Create a Separate Account

 Move a set amount of money each month into a dedicated savings account for student loans.
 Whether the money comes automatically from your paycheck or you set up a monthly transfer between bank accounts doesn’t matter.
 What matters is that you learn to live without that money - whether it’s $20 a month or $200 - instead of spending it on dinners out, new clothes or other nice-to-haves.
 Whatever you do, only use this money for paying student loans.
 Then, when your loans are paid off, convert this account to your emergency savings account since you won’t miss the money.

 Some companies offer loan repayment as an employee benefit.1 For an outside-the-box approach, as of August 2019 there are 77 counties in Kansas that will pay a resident’s student loan debt off, up to $15,000.